-TFQ gross margins increased to 27.2% of sales, up from a Gross Margin of 24.2% in 2020.
-This achievement is a result of significant efforts by the Company to prepare for it to scale its manufacturing and supply-chain and to increase its gross margins.
-This increase was partially offset by a lower margin strategic one-time deal to support a major customer in their roll-out in Africa.
-Clear Blue provided certain towers and fences, along with its core product in TFQ 2021.
-Excluding this one-time deal of towers and fences, the Gross Margin was at 30.7% of sales, for the TFQ ended June 30, 2021.
-Gross Margin was 37.5% of sales for the quarter, down from a Gross Margin of 42% resulting from higher shipping costs due to a global shipping and logistics backlog.
+TTM Gross Margin increased to 29% of sales, up from a Gross Margin of 25% in 2020.
+This achievement is a result of significant preparation efforts by the Company to scale its manufacturing and supply-chain and to increase its gross margins.
+This increase was partially off-set by a lower margin strategic one-time deal to support a major customer in their roll-out in Africa.
+Clear Blue provided certain towers and fences, along with its core product in TTM 2021.
+Excluding this one-time margin headwind from of towers and fences, the Gross Margin was 33% YTD.
+Gross Margin was 39% of sales for the quarter, down slightly from a Gross Margin of 40% in Q3 2020.

-While the Company believes the long-term trajectory of our gross margins will continue to increase, there are a number of short-term risks due to global supply chain issues which may put pressure on the Company's margins over the next few quarters.
-(As an example, steel prices have increased by 48% over the last 1-2 quarters).
+While the Company believes the long-term trajectory of our gross margins will continue to increase, there are a number of short-term risks due to global supply chain issues triggered by Covid-19 which may put pressure on the Company's margins over the next few quarters.